Security at OriginChain.

 Bring your own KMS key.
 Customer-managed keys wrap the data key; revocation severs decrypt instantly.
 Available on Enterprise.

-WAL archives, sealed-segment uploads, replica streams, and OTLP exports all flow over TLS to encrypted storage.
+Continuous backups, replica streams, and OTLP exports all flow over TLS to encrypted storage.
 The backup channel never leaves your region.

 One bearer, one tenant, constant-time check.